 As a student in the BS/MAcc Integrated Study program, you can obtain a BS degree and a MAcc degree in as little as four years.

-Each year, a select number of exceptionally well-qualified high school seniors who plan to pursue careers in accountancy are offered places in the Pre-Professional Scholars Program in Accountancy, although all accounting majors may apply to the integrated program once they have begun their studies at Case Western Reserve.
+Each year, a select number of exceptionally well-qualified high school seniors who plan to pursue careers in accountancy are offered Early Admission to the Integrated Study Program in Accountancy, although all accounting majors may apply to the integrated program once they have begun their studies at Case Western Reserve.

 Learn more about this exciting degree option.